FAQ

 - Apache 2.0 — agent, CLI, collector,

 cost-modellibrary, Protobuf schemas.
-Everything that runs in your cluster collecting telemetry. - BSL 1.1 → Apache 2.0 after 3 years — control plane, operator, pricing engine, dashboard.
-The orchestration brain is commercial during the first 3 years, then auto-opens.
+Everything that runs in your cluster collecting telemetry. - BSL 1.1 — control plane, operator, pricing engine, dashboard.

 What's the smallest install that makes sense?

-A single-cluster Cloud install: just the agent, plus our hosted control plane.
-Under 25 nodes, it's free forever.
+A single-cluster install: just the agent plus a control plane in the same cluster.
 Helm install takes 90 seconds; first scan takes under 2 minutes.
 See Quickstart.

 What about our existing Kubecost / OpenCost install?